EV Ownership in 2026: Ranking All 50 States + DC

 If you live in a state with no incentives:

-Consider purchasing in a neighboring state with rebates if allowed, or focus on used EVs where depreciation has already occurred.
+Consider buying in a neighboring state with rebates if allowed, or focus on used EVs where depreciation has already occurred.
 Tesla, Rivian, and Hyundai often offer manufacturer incentives that apply regardless of state.

 If you’re in a challenging state:

 Home charging is essential.
-Install a Level 2 charger before purchase.
+Install a Level 2 charger before buying.
 Plan road trips carefully using apps like PlugShare or A Better Route Planner.
 Consider a plug-in hybrid for flexibility.

 Frequently Asked Questions